infojunkie/blog/_posts/2025-05-21-drupal-ajax-views-exposed-filters.md

         throw new BrokenPostRequestException($this->getFileUploadMaxSize());
     }
 ```
 I don't know about you, but to me the condition of a missing `form_id` seems unrelated to a file limit issue.
 By examining the AJAX `GET` request in the browser, I was able to verify that no `form_id` query argument is actually sent - which means that further down this function, the form builder will be unable to find the form object that should be built.
-Looks like a legitimate error and the AJAX frontend seems be be at fault.
+Looks like a legitimate error and the AJAX frontend seems to be at fault.

 ## The workaround needed a workaround
 At this point, I had the choice of debugging and fixing the [Drupal AJAX frontend code](https://git.drupalcode.org/project/drupal/-/blob/10.5.x/core/misc/ajax.js), or find a workaround that would allow me to keep working on my business feature.
 Although I am a firm believer that we should allocate some of our professional time to contribute to the open source software that we use, this seemed a deeper dive than I could afford at that point.
 Instead, I opted for the most generic workaround that I could reuse in similar future scenarios.
 Here's what I came with: